JJMugenyi/myndmap/README.md

 # MyndMap

 MyndMap is a web application designed to help individuals with ADHD improve their focus and productivity.
 It leverages AI technology to adapt to each user's unique needs and provide personalized assistance.
-This README provides an overview of the project, its features, installation instructions, and how to contribute.
+This README provides comprehensive documentation for MyndMap, including its features, installation instructions, how to contribute, and licensing information.

 ## Features